Daniel-Ramas/macro-finisher/README.md

 Using Nutritionix API to search the restaurant database for foods that satisfy your specific macros.

+## Create a config.js file and insert Google Geolocation API Key and Nutritionix API Key

 ## Install the dependencies
 ```bash
 npm install